- Wallpaper primer makes wallpaper removal much easier because it prevents glue from soaking into walls.

-Provided you really soak the wallpaper, water works well to remove most any kind of wallpaper that hasn’t been primed.
+- Provided you really soak the wallpaper, water works well to remove almost any kind of wallpaper that hasn’t been primed.

 Scroll to: Trust in the Power of Water

 What would you do to avoid removing wallpaper?
 Probably whatever you could, judging by the stories of woe we found on the web.

 DIYer Rachel Meeks wrote in her "Small Notebook" blog that she was so overwhelmed by the prospect of removing 40-year-old wallpaper from several rooms that she actually knocked down a couple of walls rather than spend time scraping.

 Anyone who's managed to remove wallpaper lickety-split likely (and luckily) had walls that were sealed with wallpaper primer before they were papered, says Geoff Sharp, owner and founder of Sharper Impressions Painting Co., which operates in several cities, including Atlanta and Indianapolis.